-This PROM-PM outcome measure is longitudinal, seeking to measure the absence of depression symptoms (remission) within six months (+/- 60 days) for the patients with an index event of depression, measured as an elevated PHQ-9 or PHQ-9M.
+This PROM-PM outcome measure is longitudinal, seeking to measure improvement of depression symptoms with a PHQ-9 or PHQ-9M result reduced by 50% or greater (response) within six months (+/-60 days) for the patients with an index event(depression and elevated PHQ-9 or PHQ-9M).

-The numerator is defined as patients with a six-month (+/- 60 days) PHQ-9 or PHQ-9M score of less than five.
+The numerator is defined as patients with a six-month (+/- 60 days) PHQ-9 or PHQ-9M score reduced by 50% or greater.

 The numerator rate is calculated as follows:

-pts with major depression or dysthymia with a PHQ-9 or PHQ-9M score < 5 at 6 months(+/- 60 days)/ # pts with major depression or dysthymia with index contact PHQ-9 > 9
+pts with major depression or dysthymia with a PHQ-9 or PHQ-9M score reduced by 50% or greater at 6 months(+/- 60 days)/ pts with major depression or dysthymia with index contact PHQ-9 > 9

-Patients who do not have a six month +/- 60 day PHQ-9 or PHQ-9M score obtained remain in the denominator and are counted as not being in remission.
-Not having a PHQ-9 or PHQ-9M score within the 120 day window is considered a numerator miss.
+Patients who do not have a six month +/- 60 day PHQ-9 or PHQ-9Mscore obtained remain in the denominator and are counted as not having a response to treatment.
+Not having a PHQ-9 or PHQ-9Mscore within the 120 day window is considered a numerator miss.

-Time period for data collection: there is a set index period for this measure, typically patients who have an index visit within a calendar period (e.g. index dates between 11/1/2017 and 10/31/2018) and then allowing enough time to pass to accommodate the timeframe for assessment. (e.g. for remission at six months +/- 60 days with index dates of service ending 10/31/2018, the assessment period for twelve month remission [to also capture 12 month remission rates] would go through 12/30/2019).
-Technically, the six- and twelve-month remission measures are collected together in the MN program, and the index assessment period is fourteen months in duration.
+Time period for data collection: there is a set index period for this measure, typically patients who have an index visit within a calendar period (e.g. index dates between 11/1/2017 and 10/31/2018) and then allowing enough time to pass to accommodate the timeframe for assessment. (e.g. for response at six months +/- 60 days with index dates of service ending 10/31/2018, the assessment period for twelve month remission and response [to also capture 12 month remission and response rates] would go through 12/30/2019).
+Technically, the six- and twelve-month remission and response measures are collected together in the MN program, and the index assessment period is fourteen months in duration.

-Denominator identification period (index) 11/1/2017 to 10/31/2018 Measure assessment period through 12/30/2019; reported in 2020 sp.14.
+Denominator identification period (index) 11/1/2017 to 10/31/2018 sp.14.
 State the denominator.